-My wife (my best friend and love of my life) usually travels with me to most of my gigs.
-We were on our way to a gig about an hour away from home once and we ran into some very bad storms.
+My wife used to go with me to most of my gigs.
+Once We were on our way to a gig about an hour away from home and we ran into some very bad storms.
 50-60 mph straight line winds, heavy rain with some hail mixed in.
 I think she was re-thinking the whole I'm gonna support my husband thing about then, LOL

 I was backing another local artist picking lead guitar.
 Our first song was a swing country type song which called for some very clean guitar.
 When it came time for my first solo I didn't realize I had turned my overdrive pedal on and had the drive all the way up.
 So when I lit into that Telecaster it sounded like something out of Metallica song and the guy hollered "Turn all damn dirt off!"
 LMAO!!